NVIDIA-AI-IOT/trt_pose/README.md

 This task involves detecting human body pose using models trained on the MSCOCO dataset.

-### Live demo

-To run the live Jupyter Notebook demo on real-time camera input, follow these steps

-1. Place the downloaded weights in the [tasks/human_pose](tasks/human_pose) directory

-2. Open and follow the [live_demo.ipynb](tasks/human_pose/live_demo.ipynb) notebook

-    > You may need to modify the notebook, depending on which model you use

 ### Models

 | Model | Jetson Nano | Jetson Xavier | Weights |